nickmagruder/thebikeshed/README.md

 - 9/10 - Implemented Heroku Nginx buildpack with security headers and optimized configuration
 - 9/11 - Converted key files to TypeScript and added type definitions
 - 9/16 - Converted Redux store and root reducer to TypeScript
+- 9/16 - Converted all Redux files (shop, directory, cart) to TypeScript

 ## 9/10 Package Update Summary
 We have successfully updated and migrated the ecommerce application to use newer package versions.
 Here's a summary of the changes made: